pa-nik/FA24-IXD-256/assignment03/README.md

 ## Project outcome

-Summarize the results of your final project implementation and include at least 2 photos of the prototype and a video walkthrough of the functioning demo.
+Summarize the results of your final project implementation and include some photos of the prototype and a video walkthrough showing it working.

+Note that GitHub has a small size limit for uploading files via browswer (25Mb max), so you may choose to use a link to YouTube, Google Drive, or another external site.

 ## Conclusion